sccreeper/portfolio/content/making-a-blog-with-flask-and-htmx.md

 ![](/content/assets/navigation%20with%20HTMX.gif "Page navigation with HTMX")
 <figcaption>Page navigation with HTMX</figcaption>

-Then using the [hx-swap-oob](https://htmx.org/attributes/hx-swap-oob/), which allows you to swap any element on the web page not just the one specified in the `hx-select` on the element that triggers the HTMX request, I could change things like the page title as well.
+Then using the [hx-swap-oob](https://htmx.org/attributes/hx-swap-oob/) attribute, which allows you to swap any element on the web page not just the one specified in the `hx-select` on the element that triggers the HTMX request, I could change things like the page title in the header as well.
 This removes the need to write any client-side DOM manipulation code whatsoever. **HTMX controls all.**

 ```html
 <title hx-swap-oob="outerHTML:title">title text here</title>